A fabric guide

-Each material we use in collections is chosen with thoughtful intention and care, carefully considering what they are made from and the environmental impacts of their production and importantly we also consider the fabric’s overall life: how durable it is, how long it will last, how easy it will be to care for, and the overall quality of that fabric.
+Each fabric we use in collections is chosen with careful consideration of what they are made from, the environmental impacts of their production and importantly the fabric’s overall life: how durable it is, how long it will last, how easy it will be to care for, and the overall quality of that fabric.
 We do the hardwork so you don't have to when purchasing one of our pieces.

 First found woven in cloth around 3000 BC in Pakistan,then bought to Europe in around 800 AD, by the 14th century it was known throughout the world.
-Today cotton is the most popular natural fibre in the world, however cotton requires large amounts of water to grow & non-organic cotton requires a lot of pesticides and there are considerable social impacts of large scale production, which is why we only use dead-stock cotton fabrics to be more mindful of the environmental & ethical impacts of cotton production.
+Today cotton is the most popular natural fibre in the world, however cotton requires large amounts of water to grow, non-organic cotton requires a lot of pesticides and there are considerable social impacts of large scale production, which is why we only use dead-stock cotton fabrics to be more mindful of the environmental & ethical impacts of cotton production.

-Linen is a natural fabric made from the fibres of the flax plant, and is one of the oldest fibres in the world.
+Linen is a natural fabric made from the fibres of the flax and linseed plant, and is one of the oldest fibres in the world.
 Roughly 5000 years ago both the Swiss & Egyptians used flax to make linen fabric.

-This sustainable fibre requires little water and energy to produce, alongside being a highly enconomical and cost effective crop, it gets softer with each wash and wear.
-Flax is resilient and can grow in poor soil, using far less water in it's consumption than cotton and is a renewable resource.
-Linen can biodegrade in landfill or compost in as little as 2 weeks.
+This sustainable fibre requires little water and energy to produce, alongside being a highly economical and cost effective crop, it gets softer with each wash and wear.
+Flax is resilient and can grow in poor soil, using far less water in it's consumption than cotton and it's a renewable resource.

-Wool is a natural fibre which comes from the hair of sheep.
+Wool is a natural protein fibre which comes from the hair of sheep.
 It's said that primitive humans first protected their bodies with wool from domestic sheep some 10,000 years ago.
 This fibre is also renewable, as each year sheep produce a new fleece after they have been shorn.
 Wool has many amazing properties – including being totally biodegradable and having the ability to react to changes in body temperature, meaning it will help you stay cool in warm weather and warm in cold weather.
 It has a beautiful, soft feel, as well as a natural elasticity which will stretch and return to its natural shape as you wear it.

-Rayon, viscose and cupro are biodegradable fibres which are made from wood cellulose sourced from quick growing, regenerative trees such as eucalyptus, beech and pine, as well as plants such as bamboo, soy and sugar cane, which is then chemically treated to produce its fibres.
-Cellulose fabrics can biograde in composit or landfill between 2 weeks & 3 months.
+Rayon, viscose, cupro and tencel are biodegradable fibres which are made from wood cellulose sourced from quick growing, regenerative trees such as eucalyptus, beech and pine, as well as plants such as bamboo, soy, sugar cane and cotton linter, which is then chemically treated to produce its fibres.
+Rayon was the first manufactured semi-synthetic fibre.

 Silk is a all natural fibre made from the cocoons of the silk worm and is one of the oldest fibres used to make textiles.
-Alongside being extremely soft to handle, strong ( stronger than even cotton and linen ), breathable and featuring a beautiful drape, silk is also biodegradable and renewable.
+Alongside being extremely soft to handle, strong ( stronger than even cotton and linen ), breathable and featuring a beautiful drape, natural elasticity, wrinkle resistant, silk is also biodegradable and renewable.
 According to archeological evidence, silk has been used for atleast 5000 years, originating out of China.